cargo22/cse15l-lab-reports/lab-report4.md

 # Working With Vim

 This week, we will be working with vim (and git) to make changes to code that needs to be changed.
-The code has errors, and we will use vim instead of a file explorer in an IDE to make edits and traverse files.
+The code we're working with has errors, and we will use vim instead of a file explorer in an IDE to make edits and traverse files.

 We will be completing these specific tasks: